VoidOne-App/VoidOne/README.md

 - Per-game performance profiles
 - Benchmarking

-The objective is simple:

-> **Make performance measurable rather than subjective.**
+The goal is to make performance measurable rather than subjective.

 ---

 # 💾 Backup & Recovery

-Future versions may introduce local backup and recovery capabilities.
+Future versions may introduce local backup and recovery functionality.

 Potential areas include: